-At what temperature should candle wax be ready to pour?
+What temperature should candle wax be at before pouring?

 As candle-making enthusiasts, we understand the importance of getting the wax temperature just right.
 Achieving mastery in this craft requires a deep understanding of the factors that affect the melting point of wax, as well as knowing the optimal temperature range for different types of wax.